Tilman Fertitta

-Tilman Joseph Fertitta (born 1957) is an American billionaire businessman and television personality.
-He is the chairman, CEO, and owner of Landry's, Inc. He also owns the National Basketball Association (NBA)'s Houston Rockets.
-Fertitta is chairman of the board of regents of the University of Houston System.
+Tilman Joseph Fertitta (born June 25, 1957) is an American businessman and television personality.
+He has served as the United States ambassador to Italy and San Marino since May 2025.
+He is the owner of Landry's and the National Basketball Association (NBA)'s Houston Rockets.
+Fertitta was the chairman of the board of regents of the University of Houston System from 2014 to 2025.

-As of September 2022, his net worth was estimated at $7.6 billion.
-He was placed at No. 260 on the Forbes Billionaires List.
-Forbes calls him the "World's Richest Restaurateur".
+As of May 2025, his net worth was estimated at $10.7 billion.
+He is placed at No. 248 on the Forbes 400 list.
+Forbes calls him the "World's Richest Restaurateur."

 Fertitta became the star of Billion Dollar Buyer on CNBC.
 On September 5, 2017, Fertitta reached an agreement to buy the Houston Rockets for $2.2 billion.

+As of April 2025, Fertitta is the lead shareholder in Wynn Resorts.

 Early life and education

-Tilman Fertitta was born in Galveston, Texas in 1957.
+Tilman Joseph Fertitta was born in Galveston, Texas, on June 25, 1957.
 He is of Sicilian descent.
 His father, Vic, owned a seafood restaurant on Galveston Island, and after school, Tilman would peel shrimp in his father's restaurant.

-Fertitta attended Texas Tech University and the University of Houston, studying business administration and hospitality management.
+Fertitta attended Texas Tech University and the University of Houston, studying business administration and hospitality management but never graduated.
 His first entrepreneurial experience involved selling and promoting Shaklee vitamins.

+In the 1980s, Feritta bought Landry's from brothers Bill and Floyd Landry after being introduced by his cousin.
+The Landry brothers were from Lafayette and started the restaurant in the 1970s.